GoogleChrome/kino/src/api/04-technical-apis/10-encrypted-media-extensions.md

 **Note:** The example above uses two different keys.
 One encrypts the video track (track #1), the other encrypts audio (track #2).

-Now your MP4 file is correctly fragmented and ready to be played back in the browser using the [Encrypted Media Extensions API].
+Now your MP4 file is encrypted and ready to be played back in the browser using the [Encrypted Media Extensions API].

 ## Encrypted Media Extensions API usage